15 of History’s Greatest Puns

 One more for the Bard!
 This line from A Midsummer Night’s Dream is rife with punnery and dramatic irony, as Bottom, whose head has recently been made to look like a donkey’s, says it before becoming aware of his transformation.

 5. “Denial ain’t just a river in Egypt.”

 This now-ubiquitous pun is largely attributed to Mark Twain, although there is no evidence to support that the novelist was the first to utter it—or that he ever said it at all.
-Researchers have been able to trace it back to a 1936 newspaper column, but they can’t be certain Twain said it.
+Researchers have been able to trace it back to a 1931 newspaper joke contest, but they can’t be certain it originated from Twain.
 What everyone can agree on: It’s a tremendous pun.

 6. “But swear by thyself that at my death thy Son / Shall shine as he shines now, and heretofore;/ And, having done that, thou hast done; / I fear no more.”

 There’s a lot going on here, and you need a bit more information to fully unpack this pun from “A Hymn to God the Father,” by 16th century poet John Donne.
 While the play on son/sun and corresponding reference to “shining” are fairly obvious, the real kicker is Donne’s allusion to himself and his wife, Anne Moore, in the final lines (“thou has done; I fear no more”).

 7. “The Mouse’s Tale” in Alice’s Adventures in Wonderland